 So an unstable bite can cause jaw joint displacement, muscle strain and pain.
 When the jaw joint is displaced for an extended time the body begins to compensate and adapt by involving the muscles of the neck, back, and often the arms, pelvis and legs.

 What treatment is available with an Onalaska, WI Neuromuscular Dentist ?

 Every person has a unique jaw and muscle physiology and treatment varies since it involves the teeth, muscles and jaw joints but usually treatment involves several phases.
 The immediate primary goal is to relieve the muscle spasm and pain.
-Secondly, Dr. Jon must correct the way K7your teeth fit together so a precision appliance ( know as an orthotic) is worn over the teeth until the bite is stabilized.
+Secondly, Dr. Jake must correct the way K7your teeth fit together so a precision appliance ( know as an orthotic) is worn over the teeth until the bite is stabilized.
 Since most pain comes from injured or unhealthy muscles, muscle function normalization greatly reduces pain.
 When the rest position is correctly identified, appliance therapy can rapidly reduce the TMJ symptoms.
 When your bite is stable, the teeth, muscles and joints all work together without any strain.
 The orthotic then becomes the guide for permanent stabilization procedures which can include orthodontics ( braces) or prosthetic dentistry. ( crowns and bridges )

 In our Patients’ Words

 …..”this was the first time someone understood what I was going through”…..

 ….”I could feel the improvement within the first 3 days…It was wonderful”…